Insect-inspired Visual Point-goal Navigation: Methods

-Functionally, the MB architecture (with a single MBON) approximates a Bloom filter for novelty detection \cite{dasgupta2018neural}.
-As \(\mW_1\) is updated only according to visual inputs just before collisions and after escapes, \(z_\text{L}, z_\text{R} \in [0, 1]\) encode the left and right visual novelty, or effectively the perceived absence of obstacles on the two sides, respectively.
+Functionally, the MB's neural architecture with a single MBON approximates a Bloom filter for novelty detection \citep{dasgupta2018neural}.
+As \(\mW_t\) is updated only according to visual inputs just before collisions and after escapes, \(z_{\text{L}, t}, z_{\text{R}, t}\) encode effectively the left and right visual novelty of obstacles, i.e., how the model perceives the absence of obstacles, and the plasticity of \(\mW_t\) results in adaptive collision avoidance (\S\ref{sec-model:cx}, cf. the more abstract model in \citet{porr2003isotropic}).